-The stock market crash of 2020 began on Monday, March 9, with history's largest point plunge for the Dow Jones Industrial Average (DJIA) up to that date.
-It was followed by two more record-setting point drops on March 12 and March 16.
+The stock market crash of 2020 began on Monday, March 9, with history's most significant point plunge for the Dow Jones Industrial Average (DJIA) up to that date.
+Two more record-setting point drops followed it on March 12 and March 16.

-Fall From Record High
+The Fall From a Record High

-The 2020 stock market crash began on Monday, March 9.
-The Dow fell 2,013.76 points that day to 23,851.02.
-It had fallen 7.79%.
-What some labeled as Black Monday 2020 was, at that time, the Dow's worst single-day point drop in U.S. market history.
+Prior to the 2020 crash, the Dow reached a record high of 29,551.42 on Feb.
+12. The 2020 stock market crash began on Monday, March 9, with the Dow falling 2,013.76 points to 23,851.02 (7.79%).
+What some labeled as "Black Monday 2020" was, at that time, the Dow's worst single-day point drop in U.S. market history.

-On March 12, 2020, the Dow fell a record 2,352.60 points to close at 21,200.62.
+On Thursday, March 12, 2020, the Dow fell a record 2,352.60 points to close at 21,200.62.
 It was a 9.99% drop, almost a correction in a single day.
-It was the sixth-worst percent drop in history.

-On March 16, the Dow hit a new record.
-It lost 2,997.10 points to close at 20,188.52.
-That day's point plummet and 12.93% freefall topped the original October 1929 Black Monday slide of 12.8% for one session.
+On March 16, the Dow placed another record, losing 2,997.10 points to close at 20,188.52.
+That day's point plummet topped the original October 1929 Black Monday slide of 12.93% for one session.

 The chart below ranks the 10 biggest one-day losses in DJIA history.